Transference for Banach space representations of nilpotent Lie groups. Part 1. Irreducible representations: CCR property on reflexive Banach spaces

 \begin{theorem} Let $\pi\colon G\to\Bc(\Zc)$ be any uniformly bounded continuous representation of a nilpotent Lie group $G$.
-If $\pi$ is topologically irreducible and the Banach space $\Zc$ is reflexive, then $\pi$ has the CCR property; that is, the norm closure of $\pi(L^1(G))$ is equal to $\Kc(\Zc)$. \end{theorem}
+If $\pi$ is topologically irreducible then the following assertions hold: \begin{enumerate}[{\rm(i)}] \item The set $\pi(\Sc(G))$ consists of nuclear operators on~$\Zc$, and one has $\pi(L^1(G))\subseteq \Kc(\Zc)$ \item If moreover the Banach space $\Zc$ is reflexive, then $\pi(\Sc(G))$ contains a norm-dense subspace of $\Kc(\Zc)$ and the representation~$\pi$ has the CCR property. \end{enumerate} \end{theorem}